 Romano Guardini (1885–1968) is regarded as one of the most important Catholic intellectuals of the twentieth century.
 He lived in Germany most of his life and was ordained a priest in Mainz in 1910.
 The focus of Guardini’s academic work was philosophy of religion and he is best known for such works as The Lord, The End of the Modern World, and The Spirit of the Liturgy.
 Guardini taught at the University of Berlin until he was forced to resign for criticizing Nazi mythologizing of Jesus and for emphasizing Christ’s Jewishness.
 After World War II, he taught at the University of Tubingen and the University of Munich.
 While Guardini declined Pope Paul VI’s offer to make him a cardinal in 1965, his prolific status as a scholar and teacher heavily influenced the reforms of the Second Vatican Council, especially liturgical reforms.
-His intellectual disciples are many, including Josef Pieper and Pope Emeritus Benedict XVI.
+His intellectual disciples are many, including Josef Pieper and Pope emeritus Benedict XVI.

 Books by Romano Guardini